shivannis/xandr-docs-public/xandr-docs/digital-platform-api/multi-buyer-seller-deal-metrics.md

 ---
-title: Digital Platform API - Multi-buyer Seller Deal Metrics
+title: Digital Platform API - Multi-Buyer Seller Deal Metrics
 description: Use the Multi-Buyer Seller Deal Metrics report to view key information about deal metrics, performance, and rejection reasons that is relevant to seller. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Multi-Buyer Seller Deal Metrics
+# Digital Platform API - Multi-buyer seller deal metrics

 The Multi-Buyer Seller Deal Metrics report provides key information about deal metrics, performance, and rejection reasons that is relevant to seller.